 Apple’s App Store loves to mimic Windows Vista.
 Result: I find myself in the crosshairs of “just irks.”
 The golden era of “just works” lives only in the rear view window.
 Googling tentative cures confirms: my experience lacks uniqueness.

 One ongoing hassle concerns downloading update files.
 Hiccup-style reliability.
 After working my way through a dozen or so theoretical resolutions, without success, I stumbled onto yet another alleged fix.
 This one was different.
 It worked, immediately.
 Kicker: months of use, and it rarely fails in the designated task: get the friggin’ file! 😡

 Visit the App Store; download freebie BetterNet VPN.
 Since everyone and his momma is jumping aboard the perceived SaaS gravy train, you’ll need to pay attention.
 Ignore the gimme-dough screens, moving on until—finally—you reach the standard no-cost screen.
 Follow its screen prompts for configuration, which takes only 1-2 minutes.
 Don’t freak when a warning appears about installing a “profile.”
 That’s part of the process.
 Know you can turn it on and off as desired, in a no fuss manner.

-The first time connection must be done within the app.
+The first-time connection must be done within the app.
 This triggers a game.
 The dev wants you to believe payment is required.
 It is not.
 When that fails, a bogus video starts for the slow of hand.
-Fortunately, after the maiden voyage, entering Settings permits one-tap re-connection and disconnection.
+Fortunately, after the maiden voyage, entering the iOS Settings permits one-tap re-connection and disconnection of this VPN app.